+- What do we do in school?

 - What does the curriculum look like?

 - Useful resources physical, books and websites

 - How you can help at home

 How we teach maths

 As children make their first steps into learning about mathematics, one of the key aims for Year One is to help them become confident when identifying and representing numbers.
 Children need strong foundations to build on.